EdD in Higher Education and Social Change

 Each student’s Graduation Review Board plays an important role in the evaluation of student progress toward the achievement of Program Learning Outcomes and their readiness to begin the final, Dissertation phase of their EdD program.

+1. The Qualifying Exam.
 First, three WISR faculty members review the doctoral student’s completed projects and coursework, after all of the courses required for the degree program have been completed (except for the dissertation and the exam/dissertation readiness “course”).
 The purpose of the review is to determine if the student has either completely achieved degree program outcomes, or sufficiently to be able to finish achieving those outcomes while doing their dissertation.
 In this way the faculty are evaluating if the student is prepared to undertake the rigorous study required for a doctoral dissertation, and to focus their attention on the dissertation, and on achieving any modest added progress toward degree program outcomes required and identified by faculty.

 If the student fails the Qualifying Exam, faculty will prepare a list of steps for further study and writing that the student needs to take, which must be completed within two months.
 If the student fails a second time, they will be placed on a tuition-free leave of absence, during which time they will still have faculty support.
 The student may request a third exam at any time, and if they pass the exam, they will be re-enrolled, without having to pay the re-enrollment fee, and will proceed to exam step #2, the Written Comprehensive Exam.

+2. The Written Comprehensive Exam.
 The student also engages in a thoroughgoing review, critical reflection, and written analysis of what they have learned thus far—on how the WISR learning process has helped them to learn in areas of the doctoral program degree learning outcomes.
 The specific directions to guide the student in the written exam are as follows:

 The student will: